 Linda Hill, MD, MPH is a Professor and Director of the UC San Diego Exercise and Physical Activity Training Center, Director of the Training Research and Education for Driving Safety, Program Director of the General Preventive Medicine Residency, and the Refugee Health Assessment Program.
-Dr. Hill has over 35 years experience in working with non-profit community health centers, where she has an active practice, has designed behavioral interventions for multicultural populations.
+Dr. Hill has over 35 years of experience in working with non-profit community health centers, where she has an active practice, has designed behavioral interventions for multicultural populations.
 She currently serves as principal and co-investigator on studies addressing exercise and physical activity, bone health, obesity, injury prevention, driving safety, inflammation, and employee wellness.

-Kevin Patrick, MD, MS is an Emeritus Professor in the Division of Preventive Medicine, Department of Family Medicine and Public Health at UC San Diego.
+Rany Salem, PhD, MPH is an Assistant Professor in Residence in the Division of Epidemiology, Department of Family Medicine and Public Health at UC San Diego.

 Nicholas Schork, PhD is Director of Bioinformatics and Biostatistics at the Scripps Translational Science Institute; Director of Research, Scripps Genomic Medicine; and Professor, Department of Molecular and Experimental Medicine at The Scripps Research Institute.
 Dr. Schork’s interest and expertise is in the areas of quantitative human genetics and genomics, especially the design and implementation of methodologies used to dissect the genetic basis of complex traits and diseases.
 Dr. Schork has been selected as a member of a number of scientific journal editorial boards, is a frequent participant in NIH related steering committees and review boards, and has also been on the advisory board of five companies.
 He is currently Director of the Bioinformatics and Biostatistics Core of the NIA-sponsored Longevity Consortium and a member of the NHGRI’s Genetic Association Information Network (GAIN) data analysis committee.
 Dr. Schork has published over 400 scientific articles and book chapters on the analysis of complex, multifactorial traits and diseases.